novoda/gradle-build-properties-plugin/README.md

 your application `BuildConfig` or in some resource file.

 This plugin aims to provide a simple way to:
-- define handles to a properties file in your build script (à la `signingConfig`)
+- define handles to a properties file in your build script
 - generate fields in your `BuildConfig` with values from a properties file
 - generate resources with values from a properties file
-- load signing configurations from a properties file

 ## Adding to your project